Credit union payday loans among growing alternatives

 Regardless, the number of credit unions offering some type of payday-type loan has increased.
 According to a Cato Institute report from 2012, the National Credit Union Administration (the federal agency which regulates credit unions) reported 479 credit unions offering the product in March of 2009; by June of that year, the number increased to 503.
 Periodically, news reports and press releases will describe new entrants to the market.

 Exact numbers aren’t available, but a steady number of new credit unions offering the product are emerging.
+For example, one may be able to search for payday loans Tampa, and find a short term loan product available from a credit union.

 To Be Frank